Master of Education: Curriculum and Instruction / Accomplished Teaching

 - Submit to the Graduate School the student information section (top of page) and distance learning exemption (bottom of page), on the VSU Medical Form.

-To be reviewed for Semester Two, applicants must complete all requirements prior to the application deadline for that term (VSU GOML Calendar).
-Students are encouraged to complete Semester Two requirements well in advance of the deadline.
-Failing to do so will delay registration and may impact course availability.
+Students are encouraged to complete Semester Two requirements well in advance of the deadline and must complete all requirements prior to the application deadline for that term.
+Failing to do so will delay registration and impact course availability.
 The Graduate School requires a minimum of two weeks after the receipt of all materials to process Semester Two decisions.
 Notification is by postal mail.

 Students are not permitted to register for Semester Two courses until they receive full, semester two admission and receive their full admission letter.
-Students who fail to fulfill all Semester Two requirements prior to the admission deadline will forfeit their place in the program, be required to sit out at least one semester, and will be required to submit a new application and fee for the following term.
+Students who fail to fulfill all Semester Two requirements prior to the admission deadline will forfeit acceptance in the program, and be required to sit out at least one semester and submit a new application and fee for the following term.
 Quick Admission for Semester One will not be offered more than once for the same program.

 Submit all documentation to: